11th Grade Curriculum

 CAMPHILL VILLAGE (SL)

-The entire 11th grade spends two weeks in May working and living in community with disabled adults at Camphill Community, in Kimberton, Pennsylvania.
+The entire 11th grade spends two weeks in May working and living in community with differently abled adults at Camphill Community, in Kimberton, Pennsylvania.
 They learn and are taught by and collaborate with the residents who live in this intentional, self-sustaining community.

 11TH GRADE CURRICULUM: STUDENT BLOCK BOOK EXAMPLES